 27th Sunday in Ordinary Time

-A few years ago, a young Italian man who lost his sight in his teens decided to travel to Africa.
+A decade ago, a young Italian man who lost his sight in his teens decided to travel to Africa.
 Initially, some family members and friends tried to discourage him from doing so.
 They gave reasons like: here in Italy you know your way round, but you are not familiar with Africa, and you do not have family and friends there to take you round.
 Besides, the roads and traffic there are not “blind-friendly”.

 However, convinced that he would be fine in Africa, the young man ignored the sentiments of his family and friends and travelled to Africa.
 In an interviewed on BBC radio, in 2013, the blind man expressed his great appreciation of the eagerness, kindness and patience of many Africans who made his movement around easy and very pleasant.
 Before his journey, he trusted he would find help in Africa to overcome those obstacles his family and friends mentioned; and he got more than he expected!